incention/emergence-open/docs/faq.md

 We love seeing what the community creates!
 Share your work on:
 - Our community forum
 - Our Discord server
-- Social media with the hashtag #EmergenceArt
+- Social media with the hashtag #EmergenceOpen

 With your permission, we may feature outstanding community creations in our showcase.